 - The cancer cells circulate through the bloodstream or lymph vessels to other parts of the body where they grow and form tumors that affect normal tissue.
 The spreading of cancer is referred to as metastasis.

 Oncologists, hematologists, and other physicians treat cancer patients according to the type of cancer they have and the rate at which the cancers are growing.
-These physicians often refer patients to SIR for procedures that assist in the diagnosis and treatment of cancer and relieve complications from cancer.
+These physicians often refer patients to Sarasota Interventional Radiology for procedures that assist in the diagnosis and treatment of cancer and relieve complications from cancer.

-Biopsies are performed at SIR to diagnose some cancers, provide additional information about an existing cancer, and evaluate the effectiveness of chemotherapy or other treatments.
+Biopsies are performed at Sarasota Interventional Radiology to diagnose some cancers, provide additional information about an existing cancer, and evaluate the effectiveness of chemotherapy or other treatments.
 Biopsies are short medical procedures to collect a piece of tissue or sample of cells for further analysis.

 Biopsies are frequently used to look for the following types of cancer:

 Most biopsies use a needle to access the suspicious area.
 A CT-guided (or ultrasound-guided) biopsy is used to collect images that help determine the exact position of the needle in the targeted area.
 At SIR, all biopsies are performed with CT guidance and conscious sedation, making the biopsies safer, more accurate, and less painful for patients.

 Bone marrow is the soft, spongy material located in the center of most large bones that plays a very important role in producing cells that are necessary for proper body function:

 Red blood cells that send oxygen and nutrients to other tissues